Taking the MLA

 1 The applied knowledge test (AKT)

-This will be an on-screen exam, run by your medical school, with multiple choice questions.
+This is planned to be an on-screen exam, run by your medical school, with multiple choice questions.
 It will test your ability to apply medical knowledge to different scenarios.
 Find out more about the AKT in our joint statement with the Medical Schools Council.

 2 The clinical and professional skills assessment (CPSA)